Sophie-Chhour-Kaplan/CodePen/README.md

-Art I've made using pure HTML, CSS, and Javascript
+Vector graphics and animations I've created using pure HTML, CSS, and Javascript

 In chronological order:

-  1.
-  2.

-All art can be found on the CodePen platform.
+  1. Animated train moving through a mountainous island
+  2. String of blue houses living under a red sky